BrenKenna/pyanamo/code/use-cases/README.md

-## Monitor Workflow Progress
+## c).
+Monitoring Workflows

+You will want to know two things for managing your workflows:

+​	i).
+How far along am I with the tasks I setup?

+​	ii).
+Is my workflow still active?

-### Summarize the item states of the items & their nested tasks on DynamoDB
+### i).
+Summarize the item states of the items & their nested tasks on DynamoDB

 ```python
 # Import